TheHub5/Computer-Photography-Final-Project/README.md

 **Instructions:**
  1. Our project initally loads in an image.
 The user will then input an x an y coordinate and press the "Check Location" button.
 This will determine the target colour of the pixel at that location and provide a zoomed in image of the location of the target pixel.
  2. Next the user can select a replacement colour from the "Select Colour" Button.
  3. Finally the "Replace Colour" button will replace the target colour in the image with the replacement colour.
-The sensitivity slider can be used to the senstivity of the replacement colour in the image.
+The sensitivity slider can be used to adjust the senstivity of the replacement colour in the image.

 # Instructions to run: